pnkfelix/curly-dollop/content/step1-deployment/step1.3-sam-i-lam.en.md

 (But it might be a good idea to include "tictactoe" in the name, to make it easy to distinguish later.)

-For the remaining settings, I used the default, except in one case:
+For the remaining settings, I used the default, except in one case\:

 ```
         Setting default arguments for 'sam deploy'